What does a Desk Clerk do?

 - High school diploma or equivalent required; additional education or training in hospitality preferred.

-- Previous experience as a Desk Clerk or in a similar customer service role is highly desirable.
+- Previous experience in a hospitality or customer service role is highly desirable.

-- Strong communication and interpersonal skills, with the ability to interact professionally with guests and colleagues.
+- Strong communication and interpersonal skills, with the ability to interact with guests of diverse backgrounds.

 - Proficient in using computer systems and hotel management software.